cu-esiil-edu/hackathon-23-collaboration-template/README.md

    > Many people who are new to pair programming want to put the person who knows the most code in the typist position.
 We suggest the opposite - the typist is a good position for relatively new programmers, while experienced programmers might find it more difficult to go through the pair coding process instead of writing code alone.
 4. The other person or people are code **architects**.
 They figure out how to structure the code and make suggestions to the typist.
 Other good ways for architects to contribute include doing research and writing pseudocode or flow diagrams to help the typist know what to type.

-Pair programming, when done like this, is inclusive.
+We believe that pair programming, when done using our rules, is inclusive.
 We know it can be uncomfortable to know how to fix a problem and refrain from doing it yourself.
 Please do not take control away from the typist, or ignore your architects!
 Remember that these rules are intended to make sure that everyone's input is valued and incorporated into your project.
 You might need to code a little slower than you might by yourself, but trust that the code your write will be higher quality.
+Put another way -- by choosing to pair program, we at ESIIL are **committing to quality over quantity, and to inclusivity over individual stardom**.

 ### Principle #2: Write Modular Code